jManAscending/DnDHouseRules/README.md

 * Performing the enchantment ritual with the Dispel Magic spell, and making an Arcana check with a DC of 10 + spell level
 * Breaking the object and fixing it again, either with Mending or just plain glue

-## Actions and Spells in Combat
+## Action Economy
 It is possible to use an Action on your turn to use an ability that would normally be a Bonus Action or Reaction, and it is possible to use your Bonus Action on your turn to use an ability that would normally be your Reaction.

+## Spells in Combat
 If you cast more than one spell on your turn, their combined level must not add up to more than the highest level spell slot you have.
 Cantrips count as level 0.

 ## Potions
 Drinking a potion in combat is a bonus action.
 Feeding a Potion to another character is an Action.
-If you are currently under the effect of at least one potion or if you have already drank a potion this turn, drinking another will require a Consititution saving throw with a DC equal to 10 + the combined spell levels of all relevent potions.
+If you are currently under the effect of at least one potion, drinking another non-instant potion will require a Consititution saving throw with a DC equal to 10 + the combined spell levels of all relevent potions.
 On a success, the new potion takes effect.
 On a failure you throw up, can't benefit from the new potion, and attacks against you have advantage until the start of your next turn.

 ## Identifying Magic Items
 An Arcana check can reveal whether an item has magical properties or not, and sometimes part of the nature of the magic if the effects are readily apparent.
 Focusing on an item over a short rest does not reveal the nature of the item unless you attune to it.